diku-dk/futhark-book/random-sampling.rst

 ======================================================

-Pseudo-random number generation and Monte Carlo sampling are concepts that apply to a large number of applicaton areas.
+Pseudo-random number generation and Monte Carlo sampling are concepts that apply to a large number of application areas.
 In a data-parallel setting, these concepts require special treatment beyond the usual sequential methods.
 In this chapter, we first present a Futhark package, called ``cpprandom`` for generating pseudo-random numbers in parallel.
-We then present a Futhark package, called ``sobol``, for generating Sobol sequences, which are examples of so-called low-discrepancy sequences, sequences that make numerical multi-dimensional integration converge faster than if psudo-random numbers were used.
+We then present a Futhark package, called ``sobol``, for generating Sobol sequences, which are examples of so-called low-discrepancy sequences, sequences that make numerical multi-dimensional integration converge faster than if pseudo-random numbers were used.

 Generating Pseudo-Random Numbers